[all chapters in html] [all chapters in pdf] [lost world forum]

 - Denise Schmandt-Besserat, Before Writing: From Counting to Cuneiform (1992)

 - Use of tokens for record keeping since 8000 BC, leading to cuneiform by 3100 BC.
 Amazing.
-But also see Gimbutas, below, for clear indications of some sort of script in the Balkans and Minoan Crete nearly two thousand years earlier.
+But also see Gimbutas, below, for clear indications of some sort of script in the Balkans and Minoan Crete earlier.

 - Marija Gimbutas, The Civilization of the Goddess (1991)